mightywonton/mightywonton/README.md

 - 👋 Hi, I’m @mightywonton
 - 👀 I’m interested in ...
 IT, manga, anime, food, video games, running and music.
 - 🌱 I’m currently learning ...
-JavaScript, Python, PowerShell, bash, Cisco, VMware, and Microsoft Azure.
+JavaScript, Python, PowerShell, bash, Cisco, VMware, Microsoft Azure and Linux.
 - 💞️ I’m looking to collaborate on ... anything!
 The tech ocean is huge!
 - 📫 How to reach me ... here?????
 I'm not very good at social media..